contractautomataproject/ContractAutomataLib/index.md

 <h2>Usage</h2>

+This section shows the usage of some functionalities of the library.
+It is assumed that the reader is familiar with contract automata and its operations.
+If not, you may refer to the references below, and the technical documentation of the library (whose links are in the README of the repository (link above)).

-The following examples are available under the test folder `/src/test/java/examples` of the Github repository.
+The following examples are available under the executable class `/src/test/java/examples/Examples.java` of the GitHub repository.
-These are examples taken from the Hotel Reservation example published in [SCICO20] and [LMCS20] (see references below).
+These snippets of code are using the Hotel Reservation case study published in [SCICO20] and [LMCS20] (see references below).
-Both journal articles are Open Access and can be accessed freely.
+Both these journal articles are Open Access and can be freely downloaded.
-The examples below are loading automata that are stored and can be found under the folder `src/test/resources`.
+The examples below are loading files that are stored under the folder `src/test/resources` of the repository.

+The first  example shows how to load automata, compute their composition and compute the synthesis of the orchestration.
-The first  example starts by loading the `BusinessClient` and `Hotel` automata described in Section 2 of [SCICO20].
+It starts by loading the `BusinessClient` and `Hotel` automata that are depicted in Figure 2 and Figure 3 in [SCICO20].
-These automata are stored in `.data` textual format, and are imported using `AutDataConverter`.
+These automata have been stored in `.data` textual format, and are imported using `AutDataConverter` (for more information on the textual format check the Editing section below).
 The `MSCACompositionFunction` is used to compute a composition of these two automata.
 The constructor takes a pruning predicate: when generating the composition, transitions whose labels are requests will not be further explored.
-This is used to avoid generating portions of the automaton only reachable by transitions violating the predicate that we will enforce with the orchestration.
+This is used to avoid generating portions of the automaton only reachable by transitions violating the predicate that we want to enforce with the orchestration.
-The predicate is the property of agreement: each request of either the client or the hotel must be matched by an offer of the other partner.
 Indeed, the orchestration synthesis would prune these transitions anyway.
 This allows to scale up to bigger compositions without losing information.
+The predicate is the property of agreement: each request of either the client or the hotel must be matched by an offer of the other partner.
+Transitions whose labels have a request but no offer are pruned.
 When applying the composition, a bound to the maximum length of a path in the composition is passed as argument.
 This allows to implement a `bounded` composition.
 After the composition is computed, this will be refined to an orchestration.
 This is done with the `OrchestrationSynthesisOperator`, which takes as argument the aforementioned agreement property. computes their composition and compute the synthesis of an orchestration enforcing agreement (all requests are matched).
+This composition is depicted in Figure 6 in [SCICO20].

 ```java
 AutDataConverter<CALabel> bdc = new AutDataConverter<>(CALabel::new);